UNICORN Token Price Tops $0.0003 on Top Exchanges (UNI)

 Buying and Selling UNICORN Token

-It is usually not currently possible to purchase alternative cryptocurrencies such as UNICORN Token directly using US dollars.
-Investors seeking to trade UNICORN Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Changelly, Gemini or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase UNICORN Token using one of the aforementioned exchanges.
+It is usually not currently possible to buy alternative cryptocurrencies such as UNICORN Token directly using U.S. dollars.
+Investors seeking to acquire UNICORN Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy UNICORN Token using one of the aforementioned exchanges.

 Receive News & Updates for UNICORN Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for UNICORN Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.